fdev31/keypass/README.md

 - Get some CH9329 device
 - Connect the serial of the micro controller to the input of CH9329
 - If not using and ESP32 C3, make some minor `platformio.ini` & code changes

+# Special thanks

+- [Captive portal](https://github.com/CDFER/Captive-Portal-ESP32/) for showing all the tricks for Captive portals and giving a good code base